-Revenue from the sale of goods is recognised in the income statement when the significant risks and rewards of ownership have been transferred to the buyer.
+Revenue from the sale of goods is recognised in the income statement when performance obligations relating to the transfer of goods have been met.
 Revenue from services rendered is recognised in the income statement by proportion of performance obligations met at the balance sheet date.
 The stage of completion is assessed by reference to surveys of work performed.
 No revenue is recognised if there are significant uncertainties regarding recovery of the consideration due, the costs incurred or to be incurred cannot be measured reliably, there is a risk of return of goods or there is continuing management involvement with the goods.